athamega/athamega.github.io/SHEOLYIT/SHEOLYIT/src/PERSEUS.md

 <div dir="ltr" style="text-align: center;">&nbsp;</div>

 <div dir="ltr">
-<div style="text-align: justify;">Here in this place where I once remarked with slight embellishment that I was born on the corner of Sunrise Blvd and Sunset Strip; and more accurately at the corner of Nob Hill and Clearly Blvd... it&#39;s very clear that the abomination began no later than the map detailing it&#39;s existence in South Florida, and in ancient Greek myth, and in the books of Exodus and Revelation where we can see the clear predicted and foreknowledge of the United States, and the Statue of Liberty; we can see this thing must have begun long before the key and cure to fixing it.&nbsp; We can take from it that we&#39;ve learned about a powerful weapon and how it might be used to be a helpful tool to end mental slavery, and addiction; to help us grow and evolve to be smarter and kinder--or you can continue to fail to see that hiding this technology removes all of its benefits from your hands, and delivers not just those hands--but your minds to an invading force that could care less if you were there to &quot;interfere&quot; with their video game.&nbsp;</div>
+<div style="text-align: justify;">Here in this place where I once remarked with slight embellishment that I was born on the corner of Sunrise Blvd and Sunset Strip; and more accurately at the corner of Nob Hill and Cleary Blvd... it&#39;s very clear that the abomination began no later than the map detailing it&#39;s existence in South Florida, and in ancient Greek myth, and in the books of Exodus and Revelation where we can see the clear predicted and foreknowledge of the United States, and the Statue of Liberty; we can see this thing must have begun long before the key and cure to fixing it.&nbsp; We can take from it that we&#39;ve learned about a powerful weapon and how it might be used to be a helpful tool to end mental slavery, and addiction; to help us grow and evolve to be smarter and kinder--or you can continue to fail to see that hiding this technology removes all of its benefits from your hands, and delivers not just those hands--but your minds to an invading force that could care less if you were there to &quot;interfere&quot; with their video game.&nbsp;</div>

 <div style="text-align: justify;">&nbsp;&nbsp;</div>
 </div>